Fonty Flock

-Truman Fontell "Fonty" Flock (March 21, 1921 - July 15, 1972) was an American stock car racer.
+Truman Fontell "Fonty" Flock (March 21, 1921 – July 15, 1972) was an American stock car racer.

 Flock family

-He was the brother of NASCAR pioneers Tim Flock and Bob Flock, and the second female NASCAR driver Ethel Mobley.
+Flock was the brother of NASCAR pioneers Tim Flock and Bob Flock, and the second female NASCAR driver Ethel Mobley.
 The four raced at the July 10, 1949, race at the Daytona Beach Road Course, which was the first event to feature a brother and a sister, and the only NASCAR event to feature four siblings.
 Ethel beat Fonty and Bob by finishing in eleventh.

 Racing career

 Moonshine

 Like many early NASCAR drivers, Flock's career began by delivering illegal moonshine.
 He started delivering on his bicycle as a teenager.
 He used his car to deliver moonshine as he got older.
 "I used to deliberately seek out the sheriff and get him to chase me," he later recalled.
 "It was fun, and besides we could send to California to get special parts to modify our cars, and the sheriff couldn't afford to do that."